beckn/protocol-specifications/README.md

 A beckn enabled network has multiple entities communicating with each other via standard protocol APIs.
 The following types of communication are possible.
 The communication can be between,

-- BAP and BG
+- Beckn Access Provider (BAP)  and Beckn Gateway (BG)
-- BAP and BPP
+- Beckn Access Provider (BAP)  and Beckn Provider Platform (BPP)
-- BG and BPP
+- Beckn Gateway (BG) and Beckn Provider Platform (BPP)
-- BAP and Registry
+- Beckn Access Provider (BAP)  and Registry
-- BPP and Registry
+- Beckn Provider Platform (BPP) and Registry
-- BG and Registry
+- Beckn Gateway (BG) and Registry

 All API calls between any two entities on the beckn network are asynchronous.
-Meaning, an API call from a BAP server (sender) to a BPP server (receiver) does not expect an informational response from a BPP in the same session.
+Meaning, an API call from a Beckn Access Provider (BAP)  server (sender) to a Beckn Provider Platform (BPP) server (receiver) does not expect an informational response from a Beckn Provider Platform (BPP) in the same session.
 The immediate response in the same session is merely an acknowledgment or ACK which basically means, “Hey, I have received your request and it looks okay during validation of the input.
 Let me call you back when I have the details you need”.
 The actual response is sent later in the form of a standard callback API which the sender is required to implement.

 ## Communication Protocol Between 2 Entities
 The sequence diagram of a typical beckn protocol API is shown in Figure 1.
 For example, let’s say X is the sender and Y is the receiver, and the API being called is search.